I-m-Out-Of-Ideas/CollabDeck/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Education
 - **Mobile:** This app can be used as a mobile app or on a computer, with similiar features.
 However, students are more likely to use the mobile app when they are on the go.
-- **Story:** Users are able to study together with their friends online and respond to each others quesitons.
+- **Story:** Users are able to study together with their friends online and respond to each others questions, as well as motivate eachother through friendly competition.
 - **Market:** Essentially anyone can use the app and customize to their needs.
 Students will be able to collaborate and study together.
 Teachers will be able to create study sets for their students.
 Parents will be able to create study sets for their kids.
 - **Habit:** This app is likely to be used often by students, or simply anyone who likes to learn.
+Studying will also be gamified in this app by allowing collaborators to have a level of competition through adding a self-reported leaderboard for students to quiz themselves.
 - **Scope:** First, we would start with letting users study together and test themselves with flashcards.
-Then, we might evolve into creating games like matching and fill in the blank for users to test themselves with and create scoreboards to see how collaborators in the set do in the games.
+We will add a way for users to mark the number of cards that they got right or wrong when quizzing themselves and populate a high score board, so all collaborators on a set of cards have a way of seeing eachothers' performance and will try to compete.

 ## Product Spec